Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Human Demonstration Collection

 \section{Human Demonstration Collection}

-This section interprets how we collect the human demonstration data in a recording experiment and transform it into compatible data for the demonstration buffer.
-We have published the dataset at~\cite{dataset}.
-Note that the recorded human motion data are only for public educational purposes.
+This section interprets the experiments to collect human hand trajectories and translate them into demonstration data.
+The translated data fit a multi-DoF DMP model which allows them to be reproduced by general robot platforms.
+The dataset is published at https://doi.org/10.5281/zenodo.11237258.
+The recorded human motion data are only for public educational purposes.
 No private information about the subject is disclosed.
 Also, the configuration of the data recording experiment does not cause any risk of harm to the subject.
-Therefore, this research is exempt from human-related ethic issues.
+Therefore, this research is exempt from human-related ethical issues.